djkimion007/Unicab/README.md

 2. Admin (Web) interface (**__Unicab.Admin__**)
 3. Cross-platform mobile application (**__Unicab.App__**)

-The project makes use of **ASP.NET Core Razor Pages and MVC**, as well as **Xamarin.Forms cross-platform mobile development** via **Visual Studio 2017** - adequate knowledge of these technologies are expected.
+The project makes use of **ASP.NET Core Razor Pages / MVC and Entity Framework Core**, as well as **Xamarin.Forms cross-platform mobile development** via **Visual Studio 2017** - adequate knowledge of these technologies are expected.

 ## Minimum Prerequisites: